Culture and leisure activities adapt to coronavirus era

 Helsinki archipelago at your fingertips

 The City of Helsinki has developed a new mobile service, Ahti, to help residents and visitors become better acquainted with the waters, islands, beaches and other services available in the glorious archipelago off of Helsinki's coast.
 The service also makes it possible to book a table at an island cafe or restaurant or rent boats, kayaks, SUP boards, cottages and saunas.
 Use the Ahti App to explore the wonders of maritime Helsinki today!

 give the city's residents and visitors a chance to reconnect with the city's natural environmment among the shimmering landscapes and maritime heritage of the Vallisaari island.
 The inaugurial Helsinki Biennial has been moved to 12 June-26 September 2021, owing to the exceptional circumstances.

 Libraries expand e-services

 The City of Helsinki has invested in more licenses for its library services, so everyone can have material to read and enjoy.
 The city's network of Helmet libraries provides a wide variety of e-books, e-magazines, language courses and e-music services in several different languages through its shared e-Library service.

-The City of Helsinki’s video channel Helsinki-kanava will also begin streaming new content from the city’s libraries, along with cultural, sports and youth services.
-This new content will be available online 24/7.
-Examples include author interviews and children’s story times at Helsinki libraries, as well as videos about activities and outdoor fitness opportunities in the city.
+The City of Helsinki’s video channel Helsinki-kanava has also added new content from the city’s libraries, along with cultural, sports and youth services.
+This new content is available online 24/7.
+Examples include author interviews and children’s story times at Helsinki libraries, as well as videos about fun activities and outdoor fitness opportunities in the city.

 The Helsinki Art Museum HAM looks after over 9,000 works of art that belong collectively to the people of Helsinki.
-Even though the museum is now closed, the museum puts 2,700 artworks and 500 sculptures from around the city at your fingertips at the HAM website and social media channels.
+The museum puts 2,700 artworks and 500 sculptures from around the city at your fingertips at the HAM website and social media channels.